 - Hear the complaint from those initiating disciplinary action, along with any witnesses. - Hear the appeal from the accused, along with any witnesses (legal counsel may be present but cannot participate in this hearing process). - Discuss facts to determine if disciplinary action was justified. - Provide written recommendation to the President within five working days of their decision to support or not support the appeal. - The President will make a decision and notify the student within five working days of receipt of committee's written recommendation.
-The decision of the President is final. - The Vice President of Employee and Student Services and Vice President of Academic Affairs will decide if a student may attend classes during an Appeals process.
+The decision of the President is final. - The Vice President of Learning, Student Engagement & Success will decide if a student may attend classes during an Appeals process.
 Each case will be decided individually.